Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra | ExBulletin

 Big Bollywood Movies Book 2021-22 Release Schedule As Theaters Open in Maharashtra

-Mumbai, Sep 26 (PTI) Directors of big-ticket Bollywood films like “Laal Singh Chaddha”, title by Aamir Khan, “Prithviraj” and “Bachchan Pandey” by Akshay Kumar, Ranbir Kapoor-starrer “Shamshera” and Ranveer Singh “83” announced new theatrical release dates on Sunday, a day after the Maharashtra government allowed theaters to operate from next month.
+Big-price Bollywood film producers like Aamir Khan’s “Laal Singh Chaddha”, Akshay Kumar’s “Prithviraj” and “Bachchan Pandey”, Ranbir Kapoor-starrer “Shamshera” and Ranveer Singh’s “83” announced on Sunday. new theatrical release dates. , a day after the government of Maharashtra allowed movie theaters to operate from next month.

-The Hindi film industry’s theatrical release schedule – which had remained largely vacant, with the exception of a few major releases like Kumar’s “BellBottom” in August and Rajkummar Rao’s horror comedy “Roohi” in March – soon appeared. to reserve time slots for an outing one after the other during the day.
+The Hindi film industry’s theatrical release schedule – which had remained largely vacant, with the exception of a few major releases like Kumar’s “BellBottom” in August and Rajkummar Rao’s horror comedy “Roohi” in March – Soon seemed to reserve time slots for one release after another throughout the day.

 Maharashtra Chief Minister Uddhav Thackeray said on Saturday that cinemas and theaters in the state would be allowed to operate from October 22 on the condition that they follow all necessary protocols to prevent the spread of the coronavirus. .